gap-system/gap/INSTALL.md

-If you want to compile GAP with further compiler options (for example specific processor optimisations) you will have to assign them to the variable COPTS as in the following example when calling make:
+If you want to compile GAP with further compiler options (for example specific processor optimisations) you will have to assign them to the variables CFLAGS, CPPFLAGS and LDFLAGS, then re-run configure and make.

-    make COPTS=-option

 If there are several compiler options or if they contain spaces you might have to enclose them by quotes depending on the shell you are using.

 The configure process also introduces some default compiler options.
-(See the Makefile in the `bin/<architecture>` directory for details.)
-You can eliminate these by assigning the variable `CFLAGS` (which contains the default options and `COPTS`) to the desired list of compiler options in the same way as you would assign `COPTS`.
+You can eliminate these by assigning the replacement options to the variable `CFLAGS`.

 The recommended C compiler for GAP is the GNU C compiler gcc.
 The clang compiler appears to compile GAP correctly but, just as for gcc, some